Free shouldn’t mean neglected

 What’s paid

-What we charge for is the infrastructure a serious program needs beyond communications: a custom-designed website, a built-in merch store, registration and payments (beta), and — coming soon — fundraising, program ads, and sponsorships.
+What we charge for is the infrastructure a serious program needs beyond communications: a custom-designed website, a built-in merch store, registration and payments, fundraising, program ads, and sponsorships.
+Volunteer coordination is in beta.

 Why the economics work